Yonghee9106/git-command-line-cheat-sheet/README.md

 ## Adding Changes

-The `git add` command adds new or chnanged files in the working directory to the staging area.
+The `git add` command adds new or changed files in the working directory to the staging area.
 ```git
 $ git add text.txt
 ```